ufopcsilab/projects/projects_undergrad.md

 > Students:

 > Description:  Dataset distillation aims to derive a smaller dataset from a large one, using synthetic samples, to train models that yield performance comparable with those trained on the original dataset.
 With this project, we plan to investigate dataset distillation on several tasks in different domains.
 For a more detailed information see the [paper](https://arxiv.org/abs/2301.07014).

+4) **Extraction and Analysis of Lizard Signals**
+> Professor: Jadson Castro Gertrudes, Pedro Silva, Eduardo Luz, and Gladston Moreira

+>Student: João Gabriel Fernandes Zenóbio

+>Description: Animal communication is essential for survival, and researchers have dedicated themselves to studying patterns of signals emitted by lizards, particularly visual communication through head-bobbing movements.
+In this context, this work proposes using machine learning techniques to identify and analyze communication patterns in Tropidurus lizards.